msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ### Tracking Progress of Outbound Shipments

 If your customer is also using mSupply, you wil be able to see when they'll receive your shipments:
-* status will become `DELIVERED` when goods are received.
+* status will become `DELIVERED` when goods are received: your customer confirmed that they received your goods
-* status will become `VERIFIED` when shipment has been verified (or checked) by your customer.
+* status will become `VERIFIED` when shipment has been verified by your customer.
 Goods are now part of their inventory.